lostintangent/gistpad/README.md

 Wikis are composed of "pages", which are markdown files that are identified using their `# Heading`, not their underlying file name.
 As a result, when you add a new page to a wiki, you simply give it a title/heading (e.g. `Todo List`), as opposed to a file path.
 Behind the scenes, GistPad will create a new markdown file and pre-populate file name and `# Heading` using the specified title.

+> Note: While wikis add a "pages" abstraction layer on top of repos, they are still repos behind the scenes.
+As a result, if you like to add an arbitrary [file or directory](#files-and-directories) to your wiki, you can right-click it's node in the tree and select `Add New File`.

 #### Today Page

-In addition to being able to create arbitrary pages, GistPad allows you to open your "today page" at any time, which makes it easy to keep track of your daily progress and/or journal.
+In addition to being able to create pages, GistPad allows you to open your "today page" at any time, which makes it easy to keep track of your daily progress and/or journal.
 To open your today page, simply click on the calendar icon to the right of the repo node in the `Repositories` tree.
 This will open a new page, that is titled based on the current date (e.g. `2020-07-11`), and placed in a directory named `Daily`.
 If this page doesn't exist, GistPad will create it, otherwise, it will open the existing one.

 <img width="800px" src="https://user-images.githubusercontent.com/116461/87234721-b356cc00-c388-11ea-946a-e7f9c92258a6.png" />